 whether or not the course of action involves a transaction to which section 40 applies.

-44. Delegation
+44. Delegation by port authority

 (1) A port authority may, by instrument in writing, delegate the performance of any of its functions, except this power of delegation.